Brandon Crawford Player Props: Giants vs. Cardinals

 Cardinals Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Cardinals pitching staff ranks ninth in MLB.
+- The pitching staff for the Cardinals has a collective 9.4 K/9, the eighth-best in MLB.

-- The Cardinals have a 4.48 team ERA that ranks 21st across all league pitching staffs.
+- The Cardinals' 4.48 team ERA ranks 19th among all league pitching staffs.

-- Cardinals pitchers combine to rank 18th in baseball in home runs surrendered (27 total, 1.2 per game).
+- Cardinals pitchers combine to allow 31 total home runs at a rate of 1.2 per game (to rank 20th in baseball).

-- Woodford gets the start for the Cardinals, his fifth of the season.
-He is 1-2 with a 6.05 ERA and 12 strikeouts in 19 1/3 innings pitched.
+- Mikolas (0-1) takes the mound for the Cardinals in his sixth start of the season.
+He's put together a 7.46 ERA in 25 1/3 innings pitched, with 23 strikeouts.

-- In his last appearance on Wednesday, the right-hander went five innings against the Arizona Diamondbacks, giving up four earned runs while surrendering seven hits.
+- In his last appearance on Sunday against the Seattle Mariners, the righty went 5 1/3 innings, giving up three earned runs while surrendering five hits.

-- In four games this season, the 26-year-old has an ERA of 6.05, with 5.6 strikeouts per nine innings.
-Opponents are batting .342 against him.

 © 2023 Data Skrive.
 All rights reserved.